decs/typeschema/README.md

 - `Schema`

-  An union of the schema types of all supported validation libraries
+  An union of the schema types of all supported libraries

 - `TypeSchema<T>`